how to choose the

-Every wedding photographer will have their own style of shooting, be it Fine Art; Editorial; Traditional; Alternative; Reportage/Documentary; and Vintage, to name a few.
-Style is not just true in the look of the resulting photographs, but their approach to capturing them in the first place.
-Whilst many styles cross over to an extent it’s important to go with someones style and approach to the day you feel is totally you.
+Every wedding photographer has their own unique style of shooting, be it fine art, editorial, traditional, edgy and alternative, reportage/documentary, vintage or dark and moody.
+Style is not just true in the look of the resulting photographs, but also the approach to capturing them in the first place.
+Whilst many styles cross over it’s important to go with a photographer who has a style and approach to the day that you feel is totally you.
 This should also be someone you like as a person!
 After all, they are with you all day long.

 My style of shooting is, for the most part, documentary.
 I'm super relaxed and informal.
-I tell the fun story of your day, just as it was, shooting candidly and unobtrusively.
-I’m certainly influenced by other styles though.
+I tell the fun story of your day, just as it happens, shooting candidly and unobtrusively.
 I love setting aside ‘couple time’.
-This is essentially 10 - 20 minutes where the three of us take some time out from the party to get some gorgeous photos of the two of you.
-We go for a little walk, I’ll follow along and take some photographs as we go.
-I like to watch my couples natural interactions before I get involved, but I do like to keep chatting to you throughout.
-Towards the end I may direct you a bit o get you in the best position for the light.
+This is essentially 10 - 20 minutes where the three of us take time out from the party to get some gorgeous photos of the two of you.
+I like to watch a couple’s natural interactions before I get involved.
+I look for light, find my backdrop and move you in.
+I might direct you a bit o get you in the best position for the light.
 For the most part though I’ll just be chatting with you as we shoot, this way I get the most natural and real stuff.

 Once you’ve narrowed down your shortlist of photographers (or the one you've set your heart on) you can start thinking about the finer details.
 Like...

-How much do you need?
+Coverage: How much do you need?
 If you want prep - first dance, set the times.
-Are you getting ready at 8am and your first dance isn’t until 8pm, is it doable?
-Setting a timetable can really help here.
+Consider if getting ready at 8am with the first dance at 8pm is doable.
+Setting a timetable can really help.
 Think about your timings and what you really want covered.
-You may think you need a second shooter in order to include getting ready coverage for both of you, but this isn’t always the case.
-With most of my weddings I’m able to spend some time with both the Bride(s)/Groom(s) as well depending on coverage booked and logistics.

-What you want: Do you want an all-singing, all-dancing wedding photography package, something more tailor-made or somewhere in between?
-Don’t forget things like prints and albums can be purchased elsewhere if your photographer doesn’t offer it.
-I don’t offer prints and albums as a part of a package but it is an optional extra and you don’t need to order anything at the time of booking me.
-You can even order the prints online through your private gallery but you by no means have any obligation to!
+What you want: Do you want an all-singing, all-dancing wedding photography package?
+Something more tailor-made or in between?
+Don’t forget things like prints and albums can be purchased elsewhere if your budget is tight.
+I don’t offer prints and albums as a part of a package, but it is an optional extra and you don’t need to order anything at the time of booking me.
+You can even order the prints online through your gallery, but you’re under no obligation to do so.

 BEFORE YOU BOOK

 HURRAH!
-You’ve had an initial conversation, if you didn’t know it already you do now, you’ve found THE ONE.
-Not partner for life, you’ve already ticked that box thank you very much.
-The wedding photographer YOU LOVE.
-Before you hand over your deposit here’s a few things to check out, if you haven’t already of course:
+You’ve had an initial conversation and you’ve found THE ONE.
+Not the one partner for life.
+You’ve already ticked that box, thank you very much.
+I mean, the wedding photographer that you love!
+Before handing over your booking fee, here are few things to check out:

-Equipment: I’m not saying you need to ask down to every lens, but it is important to know they have the tools for the job and a back up in case their camera gets smashed, lost or eaten by a dog (the least likely scenario at a wedding, but you NEVER know).
-Do they back their images up, do they keep copies of your images after they have given them to you etc. You can find out about my approach to this in the FAQ section.
+Equipment: It’s important to know they have the tools for the job and a back up in case their camera gets smashed, lost or eaten by a dog (the least likely scenario at a wedding, but you NEVER know).
+Do they back their images up?
+Do they keep copies of your images after they have given them to you?
+Find out about this in the FAQ section.

-What if they are ill: It happens.
+What if they are ill?
 Check they have something in place.
-This has never happened to me, but if it was I have network of photographers I would happily call upon and know you would be in safe hands.
-If all else fails I am a full member of The Guild of Photographers so have access to a wide range of other professionals.
+I have network of photographers I would happily call upon.
+If all else fails, I am a full member of the Guild of Photographers, so I have access to a wide range of other professionals.

-So with the more business side things out the way, ultimately the most important thing to ascertain is whether you like them and you LOVE the work they make.
-On your wedding day you want to feel like you have gained a friend (that can take amazing pics), after all, out of all the suppliers you will be using they will be the ones you spend the most time with.
-If you can't meet in person before booking due to logistics, don't worry all photographers should be willing to Skype/Facetime or have a phone call to chat through your day!
+With the business side things out the way, the most important thing to ascertain is whether you like the photographer and their work.
+On your wedding day you want to feel like you have gained a friend (who can take awesome photos).
+Out of all the suppliers you are using, they will be the one that you spend the most time with.
+We are all busy bees these days so Skypes tend to be the done thing, and all photographers should be willing to do this if we can’t meet in person.